-Trump says border initiatives working, cites drop in illegal crossings
+Trump touts newly constructed border wall sections in exclusive 'Fox & Friends' interview

+Trump said the new wall sections include 14 miles at the site in California where the interview was held.

+"This was not here two weeks ago.
+This is all brand-new wall. ...
+We're building on many different sites all up and down along the border," he said, adding that the new 30-foot barrier was impenetrable even by "championship mountain climbers."

-President Trump, in an exclusive interview airing on "Fox & Friends," on Thursday morning, said maneuvers taken by his administration to secure the U.S.-Mexico border have resulted in a major drop in illegal crossings and a safer working environment for Border Patrol agents.
+Trump said maneuvers by his administration to secure the U.S.-Mexico border have resulted in a major drop in illegal crossings and a safer working environment for Border Patrol agents.

 "We wish we had help from the Democrats in Congress, but they said they want open borders," the president said during the wide-ranging interview with Fox News' Ed Henry.
 "They don't want this.
 They want criminals to come in."